 When to seek help

-See your GP if you experience symptoms of depression for most of the day, every day, for more than 2 weeks.
+See a GP if you experience symptoms of depression for most of the day, every day, for more than 2 weeks.